Applying for the Uniform CPA Examination

 There is not a residency requirement for the state of Colorado.

-NOTICE: The education requirements for the Exam will be changing July 1, 2015.
-Please refer to Rule 2.4 of the Colorado State Board of Accountancy Rules for details.
+Please refer to Rule 2.4 of the Colorado State Board of Accountancy Rules for the detailed education requirement.

 Candidates with International Education